HazyResearch/lolcats/README.md

 ## Getting started

+### Use the model in Hugging Face Space

+A demo is hosted as a Hugging Face Space.
+You can try the model out [here](https://huggingface.co/spaces/ariG23498/lolcats).

 ### Setup dependencies

 Please see `environment.yaml` for dependencies and adjust PyTorch CUDA version if needed.
 We can set them up with conda: